aryang98/azure-validation-service/README.md

 ## Performance Considerations

 - **Streaming Processing**: Files are processed row-by-row to minimize memory usage
-- **Batch Processing**: Large files are processed in configurable batches
+- **Conditional File Processing**: Only processes and uploads files when errors are detected
+- **Optimized Success Path**: Fast response times for files with no validation errors
 - **Connection Pooling**: Database connections are pooled for optimal performance
 - **Async Processing**: Non-blocking I/O operations where possible